 As per the Digha travel guide, the best mode of travel to Digha is via road.
 Usually, there are two main connecting roads to the other parts of the state from Digha.
-One which is directly connecting Kolkata, and the other one which is actually joined to NH2 near Raniganj via Kharagpur.
+One is directly connecting Kolkata, and the other one is actually joined to NH2 near Raniganj via Kharagpur.

 If road travel is not what you intend to opt for, then another great alternative is travelling by train.
 Hats off to the Indian Railways for connecting us with even the most remote places of the country.
 It almost seems like it has stitched and kept the country intact.

 If this is also not an option for you, then you might consider travelling waterways or maybe even airways.
 Who knows!
 Maybe this is the time to finally test your private Chopper.
 I’m not kidding.

 Digha Travel Guide: Budget Plan for First Time Travelers